 Interestingly, the machinery that was utilized by Hamilton to create Hamilton watches were developed by Hamilton in the Hamilton factory itself.
 Even the instruments used in the regulation of Hamilton watches such as scales for weighing and the micrometers used for measuring minute parts were made in the Hamilton factory.
 Hamilton trusted no others in the manufacturing of machinery which was vital to watch performance.

-Having established a reputation for quality and accuracy amongst the railroad industry, Hamilton expanded their product line and began selling womens pendent watches.
-Waltham and Elgin had already established a significant position in the womens watch market and unlike Hamilton, had even begun selling strap watches specifically marketed to men.
+Having established a reputation for quality and accuracy among the railroad industry, Hamilton expanded their product line and began selling women’s pendent watches.
+Waltham and Elgin had already established a significant position in the women’s watch market and unlike Hamilton, had even begun selling strap watches specifically marketed to men.

 This wire lug wrist watch contained a 17 jewel 981 movement that was timed and adjusted in a sterling silver case at the factory; and was furnished with a “substantial” strap (Web-strap which was made of canvas) and a “substantial” buckle.
 In early 1923, the wrist model was offered in 14K gold with a leather strap.

 In 1929, Hamilton acquired Illinois, a fine American Watch manufacturer in their own right.
-About that time, Hamilton issued watches that put them on the map considering quality – The platinum Meadowbrook.
-The enamel bezel watches were stunning in design but not unlike examples issued by Waltham and Elgin.
+About that time, Hamilton issued watches that put them on the map considering quality – the platinum Meadowbrook.
+The enamel bezel watches were stunning in design, but unlike examples issued by Waltham and Elgin.

 Hamilton took particular pride in their numerous technological accomplishments and heralded these accomplishments in the various catalogs that they distributed to jewelers.
 From the introduction of their first wrist watch, to 1936, Hamilton was well known for their technological accomplishments.

 Hamilton never sold anything less than a 17-jewel movement.
-All were damascened or contained highly polished components; all contained gold chatoned jewel settings (until the introduction of the Hamilton 747 in 1947), all utilized sapphire pallets, and all were temperature adjusted.
+All were damascened or contained highly polished components, gold chatoned jewel settings (until the introduction of the Hamilton 747 in 1947), utilized sapphire pallets, and all were temperature adjusted.

 The principle of interchangeability has been recognized for years – but true interchangeability in a fine watch was not achieved until 1931, when Hamilton preformed manufacturing miracles and reduced tolerance to minimum variations never before thought possible.
 Now, except for the vibrating (Balance wheel) unit, any Hamilton watch part will fit perfectly into any Hamilton movement of the same grade.